The Money Search is available in the Navigation Dashboard Bar on the Fundraising Dashboard.

 - Click to reset any changes to the output fields and return to the default search results/export options.

-- Once the selection criteria has been entered, click the green button in the bottom right corner.
+- Once the selection criteria has been entered, click the blue button in the bottom right corner.

 - The number of records in your results will appear in the bottom left of the page .